Home » Tools » Cabinet Tools » Hands on Guide to the Best Cabinet Jacks for Installing Cabinets

 See on Amazon: Rockwell Jaw Stand

-If you are planning to install your base cabinets first and just aren’t sure if you’ll use a cabinet jack later then this might be your best option.
+If you plan to install your base cabinets first and are curious if you’ll use a cabinet jack later, this might be your best option.

-For example, while other jacks are good at, well, jacking, the Rockwell JawStand will do both.
-While NOT as good of a jack (due to it’s design) it will offer up support and then turn into an outfeed support later.
+For example, while other jacks are good at jacking, the Rockwell JawStand will do both.
+While NOT as good of a jack (due to its design), it will offer up support and turn into out-feed support later.

 How to use a Cabinet Jack

-But in most cases this will lead to more issues, heavy lifting in awkward positions and a potential for damaged base cabinets.
+But in most cases, this will lead to more issues, heavy lifting in awkward positions, and the potential for damaged base cabinets.

 Why I Install Upper Cabinets First

-I’m the kind of carpenter that doesn’t build things on the floor, lift things more than I need to or make a mess I don’t have to.
+I’m the kind of carpenter that doesn’t build things on the floor, lift something more than I need to, or make a mess I don’t have to.

-So it sounds tempting to use the base cabinets as a resting place for upper cabinets right?
+So it sounds tempting to use the base cabinets as a resting place for the upper cabinets.

 • You will be leaning over the 24″ deep bases for *everything*